juhannam/gct634-ai613-2021/final/README.md

 ### 6. Final Presentation
 - Video recording of your final project presentation
 - The length is expected to be about 5 minutes
+- Your presentation video will be shared via YouTube (only within our class)

 ### 7. Final Report
 - Use the provided template (WORD or Latex format)